-- FHA is a government agency that insures mortgage loans to FHA insured mortgage lenders in the United States.
+- FHA is a government agency that insures lenders if homeowners default on their FHA Loans

-- Part of FHA lending guidelines are minimum credit scores required by FHA mortgage loan borrowers.
+- Part of FHA lending guidelines are minimum credit scores, DTI, and other guidelines borrowers need to meet

-- For home buyers seeking to purchase a home who have credit scores under 580 FICO, a 10% down payment is required.
+- For home buyers seeking to purchase a home who have credit scores under 580, a 10% down payment is required

-- Minimum credit scores required to be eligible for a FHA insured mortgage loan is 500 FICO.
+- Minimum credit scores required to be eligible for an FHA insured mortgage loan is 500

-- Mortgage loan borrowers who have credit scores between 500 FICO and 579 FICO, mortgage underwriters will require compensating factors such as reserves, verification of rent, longer term on the job, and other positive factors.
+- Borrowers who have credit scores between 500 and 579 mortgage underwriters will require compensating factors such as the following:

 Minimum Credit Scores For Conventional Loans

-Home buyers seeking a conventional mortgage loan, a minimum credit score of 620 FICO is required.
+Home buyers seeking a conventional mortgage loan, a minimum credit score of 620 is required.

-- The higher your credit scores are the lower your mortgage rates is.
+- The higher the credit scores are the lower the mortgage rates are

-- A home buyer is eligible for a conventional mortgage loan with a 620 FICO credit score, however, their mortgage rates will be on the higher end due to the lower credit score.
+- A home buyer is eligible for a conventional mortgage loan with a 620 credit score

 Mortgage With Low Credit Scores Versus Bad Credit